Converting 2 and 11/16 Inches to Millimeters: A practical guide

 Method 3: Using Online Conversion Tools

 While understanding the manual conversion process is essential, several online tools are readily available to perform these conversions quickly and accurately.
 These tools are particularly helpful when dealing with complex conversions or multiple units.
-However, it's crucial to understand the underlying mathematics to ensure you can verify the results provided by these tools.
+That said, it's crucial to understand the underlying mathematics to ensure you can verify the results provided by these tools.

 Understanding Significant Figures and Precision